 Indians also learned many skills and ways to make a living.
 The Friars taught the Indians the skills of growing food; harvesting 223,285 bushels of wheat, barley, corn, beans, peas, lentils, garbanzos, and broad beans during the years of 1787-1834.
 Mission Santa Barbara had two vineyards and many kinds of fruit trees.

-Mission Santa Barbara had cattle, sheep, goats, pigs, mules and horses in great number as well.
+Mission Santa Barbara had cattle, sheep, goats, pigs, mules and horses in great numbers as well.
 "In 1809, there were 5,200 head of cattle, and in 1803, 11,221 head of sheep.
 The Indians made adobes, tiles, shoes, and woolen garments, learned the trades of carpenter and mason, and became herdsmen and farmers."

-The Chumash also learned European music, and performed during the services.
+The Chumash also learned European music and performed during the services.
 "Church services were accompanied by an Indian choir and instrumental ensemble of violins, cellos, woodwinds, and brasses rather than an organ."

 While teaching the Chumash all these new skills, the Chumash also held onto their cultural arts and customs that didn't conflict with Christianity.

 The buildings of the Mission Santa Barbara also changed from their simple, humble beginnings.
 Because the church building had become too small just five years later in 1794, a larger "edifice" was constructed; the third of the series of adobe churches that were built to provide for the needs of their skyrocketing numbers of believers.
 It had six side chapels, as Mission Santa Barbara enjoyed success and was blessed with a peaceful, positive existence that provided much spiritual fruit as well as other accomplishments.
 In 1812, the church was destroyed by a major earthquake, so it was back to the drawing board.